Updated: February 7, 2022 by Jennifer Munsell

 - The white framing may show dirt more easily than black would

-4. REPTI ZOO 85 Gallon Reptile Terrarium
+4. REPTI ZOO Large Reptile Tank (85 Gallon)

 Key Features